|

 vacating candidate.
 This preserves the wishes of

-the voters, and avoids costly by-elections and
+the voters, and it avoids costly and disruptive

-divisive undemocratic party appointments.
-Entrenchment
+by-elections and divisive undemocratic party

 The major electoral